 A great example of a free, open source 3-D program for anyone interested in graphics and animation is Blender.

 Should I use "3D" or "3-D" in my writing?

-Today, both versions of "3-D" and "3D" are widely used and vary depending on the style guide you follow.
+Today, both "3-D" and "3D" are widely used and vary depending on the style guide you follow.
 We follow the Microsoft Manual of Style and use "3-D" (with a hyphen) in our writing unless "3D" is part of a product name.